Special Needs Trusts

 If the trust is funded with the disabled person’s own funds, a “payback provision” is required to assure that the state will be reimbursed after the person’s death for the expenses paid on the person’s behalf.
 If the trust is funded by a third party, the payback provision is not required.

-The first issue is finding a lawyer who is familiar with estate planning for persons with special needs.
-Lois Zerrer is a member of the Special Needs Alliance, a professional organization of leading elder and disability law attorneys throughout the United States.
 The best way to provide your special needs child with compassionate care and a comfortable life is to support your legal and financial decisions with reliable information and proven expertise.

 Contact us today to learn how we can help you with your trust.